Real Estate Witch

 Unlike a CMA from a realtor or an appraisal, Zillow's home values are based on a computer algorithm.

 Ultimately, Zillow Zestimates provide a good starting point for a homeowner or home buyer interested in learning more about a property.
-Readers looking for a more professional, accurate home value estimate can find a local realtor through an agent-matching service, like Clever Real Estate.
+Readers looking for a more professional, accurate home value estimate can find a local realtor through an agent matching service.

 What is the most accurate home value estimator?

 Zillow is widely considered the most accurate home value estimator.
-It has a median error rate of just 1.9% for on-market properties and 6.9% for off-market homes, slightly lower than Redfin.
+It has a median error rate of 2.4% for on-market properties and 7.5% for off-market homes, slightly higher than Redfin.

 However, this still means that Zillow Zestimates could be off by thousands of dollars, especially compared to a CMA report from a local realtor, or a professional home appraisal.